Wara Buland Khan

-Wara Buland Khan is a small village near Khewra town in Jehlum Tehsil, of Jhelum District, Punjab, Pakistan.
-The village is approximately 5 kilometres (3.1 mi) northwest of Pind Dadan Khan on the Choa Sedan Shah-Pind Dadan Khan road.
+The village was first settled by Buland Khan, who came from North Punjab with his ranch of sheep.
+In Urdu, “Wara” (واڑہ) means ranch, so the place became known among locals as Wara Buland Khan (Ranch of Buland Khan).

 Since 1947, Chakwal was a part of District Jehlum.
 In 1985, Jehlum became a district with four tehsils.
 The district is administratively subdivided into four tehsils: Tehsil Jehlum, Tehsil Dina, Sohawa Tehsil, and Pind Dadan Khan Tehsil.
-It is located 90 km southeast of the federal capital, Islamabad.
+It is located 90 km south-east of the federal capital, Islamabad.

+Facilities

+There is a Jamia Mosque in the centre of the village.
+In recent census population of Wara Buland Khan is 1368.
+A government Primary school for boys and girls is also located here.